 Maryland State House

-There are several options of tours around town, either walking or by electric vehicle.
-We opted for a 1.5 hour tour that was great.
-There are several beautifully restored houses to explore throughout town: Paca House and Garden, Hammond-Harwood House and the Chase-Lloyd House are a few we toured.
+There are several options for tours around town, either walking or by electric vehicle.
+We opted for a 1.5 hour tour in an electric vehicle that was great.
+There are also several beautifully restored houses to explore throughout town: Paca House and Garden, Hammond-Harwood House and the Chase-Lloyd House are a few we toured.

 The food in Annapolis is great!
 During this visit we had an amazing seafood meal at The Boatyard Bar & Grill.
-The crab cakes are amazing!
+Everything is fresh and delicious, but the crab cakes are particularly amazing!

 The perfect end to a wonderful meal?
 A slice of Smith Island cake, sent over via ferry from the island further south in the Chesapeake!

 Pusser’s is a great spot for a drink and watching the boats on Ego Alley.
-O’Leary’s in Eastport (just across the Creek) is also known for their crabcakes, and Harry Brown’s near the State House is also excellent.
+O’Leary’s in Eastport (just across the Creek) is also known for their crabcakes, and Harry Brown’s near the State House is another excellent choice.
 These two are a bit pricier, but worth it.
 For breakfast, don’t miss The Iron Rooster, right downtown across from Ego Alley and Mason’s Lobster Rolls on Main Street is good for a quick and delicious lunch.

 The Annapolis Yacht Basin is ideally located adjacent to Ego Alley, with a great staff, clean laundry facilities and gorgeous bathrooms.
 We’ve stayed there twice and will certainly go back to one of our favorite places on the Chesapeake.

-Annapolis is one of our favorite spots on the Chesapeake.
+Annapolis is one of our favorite spots on all of the Chesapeake.
 We have been twice by boat now, and each visit lasted 3 – 4 days.
-There is never a shortage of things to do and great places to eat!
+There is never a shortage of things to do, wonderful shops to explore and neighborhoods to wander through and great places to eat!
 When we return in the fall, we plan to check out the mooring balls out in the harbor for a change of pace.
 It should be fun to scoot in and out of Ego Alley on our dinghy!